 Christmas was barely over before all the Easter messaging started, and let’s not forget Valentine’s Day, then we have Mother’s Day, the May Bank Holidays, Summertime, Back To School, Halloween and before you know it, it’s Christmas again!

-Regardless of what your business does, the chances are there’s at least one seasonal event which means something to your target audience, and as much as you can plan and prepare email campaigns, PPC ads, social media posts and offline promotions, getting Google to love your seasonal promotional content can be a bit trickier.
+Regardless of what your business does, then the chances are there’s at least one seasonal event that means something to your target audience, and as much as you can plan and prepare email campaigns, SEO, PPC ads, social media posts and offline promotions, getting Google to love your seasonal promotional content can be a bit trickier.

 Like any other SEO campaign, keywords are important and even for something very obvious like Valentine’s Day, you can find huge variations in keyword volume.

 Did you know Valentine’s Day Gifts has 3,600 average monthly searches?
 This figure looks tiny in comparison to Valentine’s Gifts, however, which has 14,800.

 Be sure to explore all the different ways people might refer to the event or season!

 2. Don’t leave it to the last minute

 You’ll want to get your static seasonal landing pages indexed as early as possible by Google.
 At the very least a few weeks before the peak time for searches starts.

 Google Trends can give you a good indication of when people start searching although it’s only based on previous years and you never know that some offline events, like the weather, could mean people start searching earlier than usual.

 If you’re publishing way ahead of time, Google Search Console request a manual fetch and indexing of the pages.
 You should also be sure to give the content a quick refresh closer to the time and request another manual fetch.